MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Background

-where D is a distance metric, which can be $L_0$, $L_2$, or $L_{\infty}$, $c$ is a constant to balance constraints, and objective function $f(\cdot)$ is designed in such a way that $f(x') \leq 0$ if and only if the classifier misclassifies $x'$, indicating that the attack succeeds.
-C\&W uses a logits-based objective function instead of the cross-entropy loss used in other attacks such as FGSM.
-Using such logits-based objective function results in that C\&W is able to generate adversarial examples robust against the defensive distillation.
-C\&W performs gradient-descent-based algorithms to search for a solution to the optimization problem.
+where D is a distance metric, which can be $L_0$ (\# of nonzero elements), $L_2$ (euclidean distance), or $L_{\infty}$ (largest magnitude among each element), $c$ is a constant to balance constraints, and a logit-based objective function $f(\cdot)$ is designed in such a way that $f(x') \leq 0$ if and only if the classifier misclassifies $x'$, indicating that the attack succeeds.
+Such logic-based objective function enables C\&W to generate adversarial examples robust against the defensive distillation~\cite{Nicolas2016Distillation}.

+\textbf{Projected Gradient Descent (PGD).} PGD~\cite{madry2018towards} is similar to FGSM, but more powerful.
+PGD is an iterative variant of FGSM.
+In each iteration, PGD updates the example as follows: